 When it came to building projects, Thutmose made a complete break with the past.
 The temples of Thebes were little more than chapels, and that wouldn't do for Amen, who had gone from being the god of one city to the chief god of a mighty empire.
 Thutmose hired an architect named Ineni to build something more majestic, and Ineni started by building two massive gateways, what we call pylons, in front of the White Chapel from Middle Kingdom days.
 Then he made the pylons part of a wall around the White Chapel, which added an air of mystery to the temple.
 Finally the construction was topped off with two obelisks and four tall flagpoles; the amount of stone and imported wood needed for these items suggest that Thutmose spared no expense to get the project done.
 In this way the White Chapel of Amen was transformed into Karnak, the national temple of Egypt.
 Many of the pharaohs who came after Thutmose I felt they should work on Karnak, too, so over the next millennium Karnak got many additions, until Thebes was dominated by a truly stupendous temple complex.

 For his tomb, Thutmose was a trendsetter again; he had a small secret cave carved in an isolated valley, behind all the other temples and tombs west of Thebes, and decreed that his mummy and treasures be hidden there.
 Whereas the pyramids of the past had been built to promote the king and make sure the people remembered him after he was dead, for Thutmose the top priority was security -- the tomb must be concealed to thwart the thieves who had long been a bane to Egyptian cemeteries.
 For the rest of the New Kingdom, the pharaohs followed Thutmose's example, though most of them built larger tombs than he did, until they had filled the so-called Valley of the Kings.
-As for the funerary chapels that had been built at the base of each pyramid, there wasn't enough room for them in the valley, so mortuary temples were now built near the Nile instead.
+As for the funerary chapels that had been built at the base of each pyramid, there wasn't enough room for them in the valley, so mortuary temples were now built between the valley's entrance and the Nile.
 This may have seemed inconvenient, because it forced the kings' spirits to travel a lot, and the pharaohs made up for this by lavishing upon them nearly as much wealth and labor as they used to spend on the pyramids.
 Many of these temples, like Deir el-Bahri, the Ramesseum, and Medinet Habu, are now must-see items for today's tourists who journey up the Nile from Cairo.

 And here is how Will Cuppy and William Steig viewed the relationship between Hatshepsut & Thutmose II.
 From The Decline and Fall of Practically Everybody, New York, Barnes & Noble Books, 1950, pg.
 20.